 Last few words

-I’ve implemented these five insights into my client’s shop and we’re seeing additional €7,000+ come in through several email funnels.
+I’ve acted on these five insights for my client and we’re seeing additional €7,000+ come in through several email funnels.

-I wish there was a “One size fits all” strategy for email sequences that I could share, unfortunately there isn’t.
+I wish there was a “One size fits all” strategy for email strategy that I could share, but unfortunately there isn’t.

-You really need to experiment with your users and probe into their mindset.
+You really need to dive into your own data and try different things.
 I love Copyhackers’ state of awareness guide which has helped me come up with my email content.

 As a rule of thumb, always try to add value when emailing your users.
-Do so by slicing your data and extracting insights to better understand them and craft relevant emails.
+Explore their shopping behavior, try to understand what drives them and craft relevant emails.